ADAH-EviDENce/evidence/experiments/README.md

 ### Documents
-There are no strict upper or lower limits to the number of documents a collection can/should contain, however, as `evidence` trains a machine learning model over the corpus, too small corpora may give rise to poor performance.
+There are no strict upper or lower limits to the number of documents a collection can/should contain, however, as `evidence` trains a machine learning model on the corpus, too small corpora may give rise to poor performance.
 Typically, a corpus containing several million words, respectively several ten thousand paragraphs (see below) should suffice.